rssrobotics/rssrobotics.github.io/_attending/inclusion.md

 ---

-The RSS community is committed to increasing the participation of groups traditionally underrepresented in robotics (women, URMs), especially people early in their studies and career.
+The RSS community is committed to increasing the participation of groups traditionally underrepresented in robotics (including but not limited to: women, LGBTQ+, underrepresented minorities, and people with disabilities), especially people early in their studies and career.
 To that end, RSS is providing a special workshops-only registration at a reduced rate ($67.50) for undergraduates who identify as belonging to an underrepresented group.

 To obtain the registration code, please email EMAIL with your name and institution name.
 You will then receive a code to use during registration.
 To